TASEmulators/BizHawk/BizHawk.Emulation.Cores/Computers/SinclairSpectrum/readme.md

 ### Not working
 * IDebuggable (probably IMemoryDomains is setup incorrectly)
 * ZX Spectrum Plus3 emulation
-* Default keyboard keymappings (you have to configure yourself in the core controller settings)

 ### Known bugs
 * Audible 'popping' from the emulated buzzer after a load state operation (maybe this is a normal thing)